III B Society

 c2,1) Truth is found by cognition, first by an intruding, observing, questioning, investigating search,

 c2,2) Truth in its narrow content means congruence of a description with its object in one to one accu-

-racy from property to term to sign to communication.
+racy from property to term to sign to communication to documentation.

-c2,3) Truth in its wider content means an accurate, complete, transparent description of an object as
+c2,3) Truth in its wider content means an accurate, complete, transparent description of an object with-

 in respect to man and nature a comprehensive analysis in spirit of man and in integrity of nature.